Add an index column

 More information: Pivot columns

-The result of that operation will give you a table with four columns, as shown in the following image.
+The result of that operation gives you a table with four columns, as shown in the following image.

 You can now delete the Integer-division column and promote the first row of the table to become the headers of your table.
 More information: Promote or demote column headers

-After defining the correct data types for your columns, you'll create a table that looks like the following table, with exactly the three columns that you needed and the shape that you were looking for.
+After you define the correct data types for your columns, your table looks like the following table, with exactly the three columns that you needed and the shape that you were looking for.